wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.83 ( 06 May 2024 ) =
+* New: Need to create an option where we can see all ad's performance. #882
+* Fixed: Ordered ads are not showing in rotation ads in the Auto Rotate type option. #883
+* Fixed: Particular ads impression is not showing in Rotator ads. #884
+* Fixed: When we add the Random ads but its type is showing pop-up ads #885

 = 2.0.82 ( 09 April 2024 ) =
 * New: Added option sorting type in rotator ads #880
 * Improvement: Duplication of position dropdown (code improvement) #862